aldoborrero/k8s-usenet/README.md

 ## Work in progress...

 We need more useful Helm charts!
-Feel free to create a PR in order to contribute with a new one service that is not listed above!
+Feel free to create a PR in order to contribute with a new service that is not listed above!

 ## Acknowledgements